Preparing to Teach

 - Change the names, identities, or ability of the persons used in your examples/case studies

-- Highlight contributions of scientists/engineers from underrepresented groups in your field
+- Highlight contributions of scholars from underrepresented groups in your field

 - Be mindful when selecting groups